canvasxyz/canvas/packages/hooks/README.md

 ## `useCanvas`

-You can then access metadata about application and the host using the `useCanvas` hook anywhere inside the parent `Canvas` element.
+You can then access metadata about the host and the application the host is serving using the `useCanvas` hook anywhere inside the parent `Canvas` element.

 ```tsx
 import { useCanvas } from "@canvas-js/hooks"